romeo4934/fiatdex/Readme.md

 # DEX FIAT CRYPTO

 Remaining
-- fix callbacks
+- fix callbacks with open orders
-- open order
+- deposit, widtdraw
+- finalise the logic of the dex
 - connect to the smart contract of Kirill